liamaharon/crunch/readme.md

 `crunch` automatically looks for `crunch.config.toml` in the Cargo workspace root and uses it for project-level defaults.

-On the first `crunch` run in a workspace, `crunch` creates this file automatically and prints:
+On the first `crunch` run in a workspace, `crunch` creates this file automatically.

 ```text
 New crunch workspace detected, initialised crunch config.